mohamedamrfarouk/Facial-Keypoints-Detection/README.md

 # Facial-Keypoints-Detection
-this is the first project of
+this is the first project of Computer vision nanodegree